 Diet for this type of disease

-Glomerulonephritis with a predominance of nephrotic syndrome
+Glomerulonephritis with predominant nephrotic syndrome

 Glomerulonephritis with nephrotic syndrome accounts for about 20% of all cases of glomerulonephritis.
-When prescribing therapy, the doctor should pay special attention to the diet.
+When prescribing therapy, the doctor should pay special attention to diet.
 A special diet has been developed for nephrotic syndrome.

 Reasons for development

-Glomerulonephritis in children with nephrotic syndrome sometimes occurs after childhood infections, tonsillitis, tonsillitis and in the presence of congenital anomalies of the urinary system.
+Glomerulonephritis in children with nephrotic syndrome sometimes occurs after childhood infections, tonsillitis, tonsillitis, and in the presence of congenital anomalies of the urinary system.

 Nephrotic syndrome in chronic glomerulonephritis often develops with insufficient or untimely treatment of infectious kidney diseases.